gsoft-inc/sg-orbit/README.md

 yarn bootstrap:website
 ```

 During the installation you will encoutered several missing *peerDependencies* warnings.
-Ignore those warnings.
+Ignore those warnings, this is happening because the *devDependencies* of this monorepo are defined at the root of the workspace.

 ### Develop a component